-The proposal triggers the requirements for designated development under Part 4 of the EP&A Act, as the proposal is classified as a type of 'waste management facility or works' and is located within 100 metres of an LEP mapped wetland, is located on a floodplain and within 500m of residential zoned lands.
+The proposal triggers the requirements for designated development under Part 4 of the EP&A Act, as the proposal is classified as a type of 'waste management facility or works' and is located within 100 metres of a mapped LEP wetland, is located on a floodplain and within 500m of a residential zone.
 For this reason, under Schedule 3, Section 45 of the Environmental Planning and Assessment Regulation 2021 (the Regulations), the proposal is designated development.

-The proposal is nominated integrated development pursuant to Section 4.46 of the Environmental Planning and Assessment Act 1979 ('EP&A Act') as approval is required from Department of Planning and Environment (DPE) - Water under the Water Management Act 2000 and the Environment Protection Authority (EPA) under the Protection of the Environment Operations Act 1997.
-No response has been received from DPE Water.
-The EPA requested additional information to address the following matters:
+The proposal is nominated integrated development pursuant to Section 4.46 of the Environmental Planning and Assessment Act 1979 ('EP&A Act') as approval is required from Department of Planning and Environment (DPE) - Water under Section 91 of the Water Management Act 2000.
+At the time of writing this report, no response has been received from DPE - Water.